 |Media source rule||Resolving the media source|

-To prevent attributing events to the website itself (self-attribution), an exclusion list is used.
+To prevent attributing events to the website itself (self-attribution), and other related domains, a domain exclusion list is used.
 The list consists of:

 Resolve to the pid value in the URL.
 For some SRNs, resolve the pid to the SRNs commercial name for consistency and clarity.
 For example, pid=facebook resolves to Facebook Ads.

 Major ad networks, like Google, use click IDs to auto-tag campaigns.
 Click IDs resolve as follows:

 If there is no custom rule match, the media source resolves to the value of the utm_source parameter.

 |Referrer||The referrer is the HTTP source that sent the user to the website.
 The media source is the domain name of the referrer.|

 Media source type